ProvisioInsights/Safnari/docs/README.md

 Safnari collects file metadata and system information from user specified paths.
-It can hash files, search for sensitive strings such as emails, credit cards, AWS keys, JWT tokens, street addresses, and custom regex patterns, and report system details such as running processes.
+It can hash files, search for sensitive strings such as emails, credit cards, AWS keys, JWT tokens, street addresses, IBANs, UK National Insurance numbers, EU VAT IDs, India Aadhaar numbers, China resident IDs, and custom regex patterns.
+Sensitive data checks can be enabled or disabled individually.
+Safnari also reports system details such as running processes.
 The goal of this documentation is to provide deeper explanations and examples than the top level README.

 ## Building